ezmata-101/sqa-test-parking-system/README.md

 ## Academic Integrity

-* This is an **individual** assignment.
-* **Any form of unfair means** (plagiarism, sharing code, AI-generated tests without understanding, collusion, etc.) is strictly prohibited.
+* **Any form of unfair means** (plagiarism, sharing code, AI-generated tests or collusion, etc.) is strictly prohibited.
 * **Penalty:** score **0** on this assignment **and** deduction from other assessments.

 ---

 ## Reminders

-* Design tests to be order-independent and resilient to the system’s static global state (use unique data per test).
+* **Design tests to be order-independent** and resilient to the system’s static global state.
 * Document current behavior even when you believe it’s wrong; reflect that in verdict and defects sections.

 ---